asciamanna/asciamanna.github.io/_posts/2014-04-05-self-documenting-code-and-meaningful-comments.md

 otherwise you are just incurring technical debt and littering your codebase with comments.

-###Javadoc / XML Doc Comments in APIs and public libraries
+###Javadoc / XML Doc comments in APIs and public libraries
 When developing a public API or a library for public use javadoc (or XML Doc for .NET) style comments are incredibly useful for the developers who are using the library.